-- Kyokushin Karate was, after a few weeks of Taekwondo, my first exposure to martial arts.
+- Kyokushin Karate was my first real exposure to martial arts.
 It is a great traditional martial art to harden the mind and the body.
 I only practiced it for 2 years, though, because I injured myself in sparring way too often and because I realized that the lack of punches to the head limits its effectiveness in real conflict.

 - Krav Maga taught me basic self-defense and boxing skills.
 My instructors were proficient and eager to let us spar, so I found it to be a superb art to learn as quickly as possible how to confidently deal with physical confrontation.
 I quit, however, because commercial Krav Maga is aimed at civilians, not fighters.